AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 #### Setup MQTT client in Axis device

-In the Axis device, install the client and CA certificates to enable a secure MQTT connection to the AWS IoT Core MQTT broker:
+In the Axis device, install the client and CA certificates to enable a secure MQTT connection to the AWS IoT Core:

 1. Log in to the Axis device and go to **System** > **Security**.
 2. Click **Add certificate**.